ohhi-vn/easy_rpc/README.md

 You can go to example folder to see how config & how to wrap a remote module.

-Go to [Github](https://github.com/ohhi-vn/easy_rpc/tree/main/example) and follow the README in each sub folder.
+Go to [Github](https://github.com/ohhi-vn/easy_rpc/tree/main/example) and follow the README in sub folders.